zeke/learning-leveldb-with-juliangruber/readme.md

 }
 ```

-As for the rest of LevelDB userland, many module still use callbacks.
+As for the rest of LevelDB userland, many modules still use callbacks.
 Your
 mileage may vary.

 #### Avoiding race conditions